Four Words about Redemption

 Here are four words which set forth and define the redemptive work of our Lord.
 These four words will both instruct and comfort your heart, and inspire your heart with thanksgiving and praise to the Lord Jesus Christ for his great redemption.

-The first word is SOVEREIGNTY - Our Lord's work of redemption was an act of Divine sovereignty.
-"He laid down his life for us."
+The first word is “sovereignty.”
+Our Lord's work of redemption was an act of his own Divine sovereignty.
+“He laid down his life for us.”
 There was nothing in us which compelled him, or moved him to redeem us.
 He voluntarily laid down his life for us, because it was the free and sovereign pleasure of his love to do so.
 The Lord Jesus Christ was in absolute, sovereign control over all things, even in his death.
-He displayed his sovereignty as God in the garden, before Pilate, and upon the cross.
+He displayed his sovereignty as God in Gethsemane’s garden, before Pilate, and upon the cross.
 Yes, Christ, the sovereign God, determined everything about his death.
 He determined that he would die, who his murderers would be, when he would die, where he would die, how he would die, for whom he would die, and what the results of his death would be.

 The second word is “success.”
 Because our Redeemer is the eternal, sovereign God, we are assured that his death and his redemptive work is a success, and not a failure.
 The prophecy has been fulfilled — “He shall not fail.”
 In stating that the Lord Jesus Christ is a successful Savior, I am simply proclaiming that which must be a self-evident truth: — Whatever the Lord Jesus Christ intended to accomplish at Calvary, he has accomplished.